PrintersForAnts/MetalBoop/README.md

 | SHCS M3x5 | 1/3/5 |  | Used to mount bottom part of MGW7 rail; get extra 2pcs if not using sensorless homing; get extra 2pcs if using DragonBurner V8
 | Slim version of OptoTAP PCB (5V only) | 1 | (EU) [Lab4450](https://lab4450.com/product/voron-tap-probe/) (select OptoTap v1.3 5v with Omron SX-EE398)  <br>(NA) [Fabreeko](https://www.fabreeko.com/products/voron-tap-pcb?_pos=1&amp;amp;amp;amp;amp;amp;_psq=Tap&amp;amp;amp;amp;amp;amp;_ss=e&amp;amp;amp;amp;amp;amp;_v=1.0&amp;amp;amp;amp;amp;amp;variant=44462578368767) (select Voron TAP 5v) | Although either PCB type can be mounted, the larger version of the Tap PCB may interfere with either the extruder or extruder stepper.

+> [!IMPORTANT]
-_* Current latest available version is beta RC1 which is not rigorously tested by many users yet.
-Use at your own risk!_
+> Current latest available version is beta RC1 which is not rigorously tested by many users yet.
+Use at your own risk!

 ## 5. Assembly

+> [!NOTE]
-_Please, contact us if assembly manuals are unclear, so we can improve them.
-Thank you!_
+> Please, contact us if assembly manuals are unclear, so we can improve them.
+Thank you!

+> [!TIP]
-_You can always check out [CAD design file](./CAD) to see how parts fit together._
+> You can always check out [CAD design file](./CAD) to see how parts fit together.

 ![MetalBoopNames](./imgs/assembly/part_names.jpeg)